 The key is to recognize the symptoms and seek medical advice sooner than later.
 Treatment for anxiety disorder relies on a combination of approaches geared specifically to the particular child and their unique diagnosis.

-My advice to parents is to become extremely educated about the disorder so that you can find ways to help your child and create success at both home and at school.
-The most common ways to treat anxiety disorder include cognitive-behavioral techniques, as well as traditional psychotherapy, family therapy, and medication management.
+My advice to parents is to become extremely educated about the disorder so that you can find ways to help your child and create success at both home and school.
+The most common ways to treat anxiety disorder include cognitive-behavioral techniques and traditional psychotherapy, family therapy, and medication management.
 There are many opinions around taking the medication and non-medication approach.
 It is necessary to be very clear on these options and weigh them out with a professional.
 Only you can decide what is best for your child and your family.

 Hope for the Future

-Although having my seven-year-old child diagnosed with an anxiety disorder was unexpected, I am able to look back and realize that the signs were there.
+Although having my seven-year-old child diagnosed with an anxiety disorder was unexpected, I can look back and realize that the signs were there.
 But I had no idea that his little body was struggling to process his emotions and fears.
 Today, my son is almost 11 years old and is well aware of the issues in dealing with anxiety.
-Many times, he is able to rely on the coping strategies that he has learned to help him through difficult situations.
+He can often rely on the coping strategies that he has learned to help him through difficult situations.
 He knows how to recognize his symptoms and ask for help when he needs it.